 - Warm up before you start the event and after subsequent rests.
 This will enhance the flexibility of your body.

-- To let the slowest teammate set the pace is a good tactic to finish as a whole team.
+- Letting the slowest teammate set the pace is a good tactic to finish as a whole team.

 - Wear a pair of good hiking boots or running shoes.
-Make sure they are well broken in before the event by wearing them on practice walks.
+Make sure your feet are well adapted to them before the event by wearing them on practice walks.

 - Experienced walkers have found that double socking helps enormously.
-Some walkers recommend wrapping feet with adhesive bandages while others suggest massaging feet with Vaseline.
-Try these in your training and pick what is best for your feet.
+Some walkers recommend wrapping the feet with adhesive bandages while others suggest that you massage your feet with Vaseline prior to walking.
+Try these during your training sessions and pick what works best for your feet.

-- A pedicure a week before the event helps to avoid injuries to the toes when going downhill.
+- A pedicure a week before the event will help you avoid toes injuries when going downhill.

-- Changing socks as often as possible can help to prevent blisters.
-Never try to remove blisters; instead, place a protective plaster over the blister.
+- Changing socks as often as possible can help prevent blisters.
+Never try to remove a blister; instead, place a plaster over it.